pivotal-cf/docs-pks/compute-profiles-use.hbs.md

 ## <a id="how-created"></a> How Compute Profiles are Created

-TKGI cluster administrators can create and delete compute profiles.
+{{ vars.product_short }} cluster administrators can create and delete compute profiles.
 For information on how cluster administrators create and delete compute profiles, see [Creating and Managing Compute Profiles with the CLI (vSphere)](./compute-profiles-manage.html).